GetStream/stream-video-swift/docusaurus/docs/iOS/guides/call-state.md

 - `idle` - There's no active call at the moment.
 In this case, your hosting view should be displayed.
 - `lobby(LobbyInfo)` - The user is in the lobby before joining the call.
 - `incoming(IncomingCall)` - There's an incoming call, therefore an incoming call screen needs to be displayed.
+- `joining` - The user is joining a call.
 - `outgoing` - The user rings someone, therefore an outgoing call needs to be displayed.
 - `inCall` - The user is in a call.
 - `reconnecting` - The user dropped the connection and now they are trying to reconnect.